Information Technology Policy

 The College makes certain computing and network resources available to its students.
 Currently, these resources include, but are not limited to: wired and wireless network connections, shared computer labs and devices, software for educational use, and services for email, printing, storage, and information access.
 This policy for the College computing and network resources also applies to the information held on any computers and storage devices provided by the College or connected to its network.
 These resources and information are to be used in a manner consistent with College policy and the law.

-You may only use information resources for which you have authorization.
-You may not use another individual’s account or attempt to acquire other user’s passwords.
+Students may only use information resources for which they have authorization.
+Students may not use another individual’s account or attempt to acquire other user’s passwords.
 You may not attempt to access, alter, deface, destroy, or remove restricted portions of the network, computing equipment, an operating system, security software, applications, or databases without authorization.
 You may not scan or monitor network transmissions.